tremor-rs/tremor-www-docs/course/overview/index.md

 ### Linked Transports

-- Typical event processing flow is one direction only
+- Typical event-processing flow is one-direction only.
-- But most network traffic is request-response
+- But most network traffic is request-response.

 ![One Directional Event Flow](./assets/linked_one_direction.png)